Professor Jerome Bump

 The Humor of Lewis Carroll: Did He Just Say That?

-Published in 1865 and 1871, respectively, Carroll’s renowned works, Alice’s Adventures in Wonderland and Through the Look-Glass and What Alice Found There, represent two of the most majestic and thought-provoking novels for children.
-The stories’ pure originality develops in many ways, from their fantastical application of mathematics and logic to their particular brand of humor.
-Though Carroll’s humor often derives from an excessive display of nonsense (the backbone of Alice’s tales), it occasionally manifests a degree of sadism.
+Published in 1865, Lewis Carroll’s renowned work, Alice’s Adventures in Wonderland, represents one of the most majestic and thought-provoking novels for children.
+The story’s pure originality develops in a myriad of elements, from its fantastical implementation of mathematics and logic to its particular brand of humor.
+Though Carroll’s humor often derives from an excessive display of nonsense – the backbone of Alice’s tale, it occasionally manifests a degree of sadism.
 Such dark humor does not merely appear in Wonderland but also arises in Charles Dodgson’s personal letters throughout his life.
 In considering Carroll’s private application of dark wit, along with its appearance in Alice, one may contend that Carroll accompanies humor with pain and death to mitigate the gloomy notion of our inevitable mortality for children.

-Texts at Harry Ransom Center provide evidence of the role casual cruelty played in Dodgson’s personal correspondence throughout his life.
-To begin, the HRC offers a thorough compilation of his private letters in its Warren Weaver collection.
+Before delving into Alice’s Adventures in Wonderland, it’s important to note how casual cruelty plays a role in Dodgson’s personal letters.
+The Harry Ransom center provides a thorough compilation of his private correspondence in its Warren Weaver collection.
 Though often given without extensive context, the documents provide insight into Dodgson’s propensity for dark humor.
 In fact, within his family, such a propensity does not solely reside with him but may originate from his father, the Reverend Charles Dodgson.
-In January of 1840, Dodgson Senior, while away from home, received a note of request from his eight-year-old son for a file, screwdriver, and ring.
+In January of 1840, Dodgson senior, while away from home, received a note of request from his 8-year-old son to bring him back a file, screwdriver, and ring.
 In answering his letter, Reverend Dodgson assures young Charles that his wish will be fulfilled:

-The father goes on to describe how, until such items are brought, chaos will reign with the “tearing of hair” and “fat geese trying to squeeze themselves into pencil cases.”
-While his outlandish prose gives insight into the origins of Carroll’s nonsensical writings, it also includes quite a few references to sadistic behavior.
-For instance, Dodgson Sr. threatens to destroy the entire town if his demands go unmet.
-The violence appears particularly brutal, for three small trifles serve as “sufficient” instigation for such destruction.
-Moreover, Dodgson bluntly declares that a single cat will remain, simply because he has no time “to kill it.”
-While the Reverend is, of course, joking with hyperbolic depravity, the fact remains that he’s writing to his son, only eight years old at the time.
-According to one Carrollian scholar, Cornell Professor Phyllis Greenacre, the father’s letter “burlesques the terrible importance of the child’s wants, so that the whole town shall be torn down before the father will go back empty-handed.”
-However, it seems remiss to consider Dodgson Sr.’s words as simply a mockery of his son’s requests without considering other implications.
-In relation to the letter, Greenacre also comments, “It is apparent that Lewis Carroll had a firm foundation of his sense of fantastic fun in the early years.”
-However, it seems unlikely that Charles’s “sense of fantastic fun” directly correlated to overt violence, as no evidence suggests that Charles Sr. or Charles Jr. viewed violence with enjoyment.
-Rather, their use of lethal violence in their writings goes beyond “fantastic fun” to something more meaningful.
-For instance, humor often serves as a common method for coping with life’s more serious issues, death included.
-Thus, by referencing death in jest, Charles’s father lightens the preconceived severity it maintains in the eyes of a young boy, employing comedy as an outlet for fear.
+The father goes on to describe how, until such items are brought, chaos will reign with “tearing of hair” and “fat geese trying to squeeze themselves into pencil cases.”
+While his outlandish prose gives insight into the origins of Carroll’s nonsensical writings, it also possesses quite a few witty allusions to sadistic behavior.
+For instance, Dodgson senior threatens to destroy the entire town if his demands go unmet.
+The violence appears particularly brutal as three small trifles serve as “sufficient” instigation for such destruction.
+Moreover, disregarding linguistic subtly, Dodgson declares that only a single cat will remain, simply because he has no time “to kill it.”
+While the Reverend is, of course, joking with hyperbolic depravity, the fact remains that he’s writing to his son, only 8 years old at the time.
+By referencing death in jest, he lightens the preconceived severity it may hold in the eyes of a young boy, employing comedy as an outlet for fear.

 I am glad you liked the knife…perhaps you have begun to use it by this time: if you were allowed to cut your finger with it, once a week, just a little, you know, till it began to bleed, and a good deep cut every birthday, I should think that would be enough.